graphistry/graphistry-cli/hardware-software.md

 # Recommended Deployment Configurations: Client, Server Software, Server Hardware

-The recommended non-Enterprise configuration is AWS Marketplace for the server and comes fully configured.
+The recommended server configuration is [AWS Marketplace](./docs/aws_marketplace.md) and [Azure Marketplace](./docs/azure_marketplace.md) with instance types noted on those screens.
+The one-click launcher deploys a fully preconfigured instance.

-Graphistry Enterprise ships as a Docker container that runs in a variety of Linux + Nvidia GPU environments that are compatible with [NVIDIA RAPIDS](https://rapids.ai/) with the [Nvidia Docker runtime](https://github.com/NVIDIA/nvidia-docker):
+Graphistry Enterprise also ships as a Docker container that runs in Linux Nvidia GPU environments that are compatible with [NVIDIA RAPIDS](https://rapids.ai/) and the [Nvidia Docker runtime](https://github.com/NVIDIA/nvidia-docker).
+It is often   run in the cloud as well.

 ## Contents